subash-pandey/book-store/README.md

 ## License
 This project is licensed under the GNU General License
 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions to the main branch are not accepted.
+However, you are welcome to make changes and submit pull requests on other branches or versions of the project.

 ## Contact
 Subash Pandey - https://www.linkedin.com/in/subashpandey/